 What are my influences?

 My travels have given me a life that I have lived and it gave me, Ben, who taught me more than most people along the way.
 Travel and place and the natural world inform my cooking, my writing, and all of my photography.
 I was certainly very well-read before I went abroad, but it was my travels that matured me.
-It filled me with empathy and I would even offer “humanity.”
+It filled me with empathy — and I would even offer that filled me with “humanity.”
 It taught me humility and it gave me lessons in gratitude.
 And it has given me a richness of perspective and experience that often finds its way into my work.
-And over the past year and a half, the two strongest influences in my life are Jessica, my fiancée, and her son Elijah whose life is becoming part of mine … and whom I in turn am getting a chance to influence as well.
+And over the past year and a half, the two strongest influences in my life are Jessica, my wife, and her son — now my son — Elijah whose life is now part of mine … and whom I in turn am getting a chance to influence as well.
 And finally, there is Leo who like all the other significant ‘people’ in my life, shapes my perspective.
 Each offers me the gift of seeing the world from another perspective and fills me with richness.

 Now, and since 2003, I live in Ottawa which is where I have put down roots, made home, and continue to grow, learn … experience and discover the passions of life.